thiagodp/phputil-sql/readme.md

 ## Basic Usage

-ℹ️ Use the function `select()` for creating a query.
+1️⃣ Use the function `select()` for creating a query.
 Then use the method `endAsString( SQLType $sqlType = SQLType::NONE ): string` for obtaining the SQL for a certain type.

 ```php